John Gregory (footballer): Managerial career

 Gregory started his management career in the 1970s as a player/manager of amateur teams in Northamptonshire.

 His first two professional spells in management (between January 1989 and June 1990), first with Portsmouth and then with Plymouth Argyle did not last long, with the latter being a caretaker appointment for just 2 games.
 Shortly afterwards, he linked up as a non-contract player with his former England and Northampton Town teammate Phil Neal, who was then manager at Bolton Wanderers.

-He later worked under Brian Little on the coaching staff at Leicester City (1991–1994) and Aston Villa (1994–96) before moving back into management with Wycombe Wanderers in September 1996.
+Gregory later worked under Brian Little on the coaching staff at Leicester City (1991–1994) and Aston Villa (1994–96) before moving back into management with Wycombe Wanderers in September 1996.
 Wycombe were bottom of Division Two when Gregory took over, but he oversaw a massive improvement in league form which saw the club climb up to a secure mid-table finish.
-However, the side he put together failed to progress any further, and they also suffered an embarrassing FA Cup exit to Basingstoke Town.
+However, the side also suffered an embarrassing FA Cup exit to Basingstoke Town.
 Wycombe were performing well in February 1998 when Gregory quit to take the manager's job back at Aston Villa.

-He helped improve Villa's league form during the final three months of the 1997–98 season and they qualified for the UEFA Cup.
+Aston Villa

+Gregory influenced a late run of form which saw Villa climb to seventh place, and for the second season running Villa qualified for the UEFA Cup via the UEFA Respect Fair Play ranking.

-Halfway through the 1998–99 season, Villa were Premiership leaders but a slump in form saw the club eventually finish sixth in the final table and miss out on a first Premiership title.
+Early in the 1998–99 season Villa lost Dwight Yorke to Manchester United.
+Gregory was quoted at the time "If I'd had a gun I would have shot him."
+Halfway through the season, Villa were Premiership leaders but a slump in form saw the club eventually finish sixth in the final table and miss out on a first Premiership title.
 Villa reached the FA Cup final in 2000 but lost to Chelsea.
 Gregory quit in January 2002, with Villa going on to finish eighth that season.